open5e/open5e/source/Spellcasting/spells_a-z/s/stone-shape.rst

 weapon, idol, or coffer, or make a small passage through a wall, as long as the wall is less than 5 feet thick.
 You could also shape a stone door or its frame to seal the door shut.
-The object you create can have up to two hinges and a latch, but finer mechanical detail isn’t possible.
+The object you create can have up to two hinges and a latch, but finer mechanical detail isn't possible.